 Contrary to what those fictional scenarios may depict, the reality is that revenge is counterproductive — that is, instead of making you feel better, it only leads you to experience further pain.
 Here’s how:

 - Firstly, seeking revenge is detrimental to your well-being.
 In particular, it’s increasing your stress levels, thus impairing your physical and emotional health.

 - Secondly, believing that revenge is crucial to your happiness, you might continually want each and every individual who’s hurt you to pay the price for their actions.
 The result?
-Wasting your precious time trying to ruin other people’s lives instead of improving your own.
+Wasting your time and energy trying to ruin other people’s lives, instead of improving your own.

 - Thirdly, by taking revenge you’re acting exactly like those you claim to abhor, thus turning into a worse version of yourself.
 Realizing this, you’re soon going to regret what you did, and find yourself immersed in remorse and guilt.

 - Lastly, many of those you take revenge on will likely want to revenge back on you (for revenging on them!)
 This way you’ll unintentionally help create a never-ending cycle of interpersonal conflict that will inevitably bring tremendous suffering into your life.

 Revenge is nothing but a quick fix — it might indeed feel sweet for a short while, but soon we come to experience its bitter aftertaste.
 So what’s the point of it?